 To start this motion, you will position yourself in a warrior yoga pose.
-Your feet should be spread approximately 3-4 feet apart.
-Your back leg should remain straight with your toes slightly angled inward.
-The forward leg should have a bend in the knee ranging from slight to a full 90 degree angle depending on your individual leg strength, familiarity with the pose, or desired workout level today.
+Your feet should be spread approximately 3 to 4 feet apart.
+Your back leg should remain straight with your toes angled slightly inward.
+The forward leg should have a bend in the knee ranging from slight to a full 90-degree angle depending on your individual leg strength, familiarity with the pose or desired workout level today.
 The foot on the forward leg should be pointed straight so that you can see your toes when looking down past the forward knee.
 To complete your warrior position, twist the torso from above the hips so that your chest faces forward over your bent leg and raise your arms up over your head.

-With feet either touching or just 1-2 inches apart, start your windmills bent at the hip reaching toward your toes.
-Leaving one hand on your shin, toes, or floor reach the opposite hand up and over your shoulders aiming your fingers toward the ceiling.
-Your chest should open up and your shoulders should be stacked on top of one another forming a straight line with your arms parallel to your legs.
+With feet either touching or just 1 to 2 inches apart, start your windmills bent at the hip reaching toward your toes.
+Leaving one hand on your shin, toes or floor reach the opposite hand up and over your shoulders aiming your fingers toward the ceiling.
+Your chest should open up, and your shoulders should be stacked on top of one another forming a straight line with your arms parallel to your legs.
 Windmill your lifted arm down and then rotate the other arm up into the same position.
-Be sure to inhale while your chest is opening and your arm is reaching toward the ceiling.
+Be sure to inhale while your chest is opening, and your arm is reaching toward the ceiling.
 Exhale during the time that both hands reach downward before opening up to the opposite side.

 Seated Side Reaches

-In order to stretch the front of the rib cage and abdominals, try pressing into a cobra pose.
+To stretch the front of the rib cage and abdominals, try pressing into a cobra pose.
 Start laying flat on your tummy with your hands placed palms down on the floor near your armpits.
-Gently push your head and shoulders off of the floor until you feel the front of your torso stretching.
-With this stretch you are also accomplishing some arm and back strength.
+Push your head and shoulders gently off of the floor until you feel the front of your torso stretching.
+With this stretch, you are also accomplishing some arm and back strength.
 Try breathing deeply several times at the highest point you can comfortably hold this position before relaxing and trying again at an even higher point.

 Lying flat on your back with your feet placed flat on the floor beneath your knees and your arms on the floor at your sides, press your palms and feet into the floor and lift your hips up toward the ceiling.
 This bridge position strengthens the low back, glutes, and hamstrings while stretching the abdominals and front of the rib cage.
 Inhale deeply as you raise your hips up as high as you can and exhale fully as you lower back to a relaxed position.

-Sure to be one of your favorites, this full body stretch is great to end a workout or start the day with.
-Simply lay flat on your back with arms extended overhead.
+Sure to be one of your favorites, this full-body stretch is great to end a workout or start the day with.
+Lay flat on your back with arms extended overhead.
 Focus on stretching your feet and hands as far away from each other as you possibly can.
 The whole body should be active in pulling itself in opposite directions stretching out the midsection and rib cage.
-For added stretch, try gently wiggling side to side to lengthen the side body and separate the ribs.
+For added stretch, try wiggling side-to-side gently to lengthen the side body and separate the ribs.

 These dynamic movements work to stretch and strengthen the muscles of the core while expanding the rib cage.
 Encouraging the lungs to inhale deeply and completely throughout these motions will increase lung capacity and help you achieve a full, restorative breathing pattern.
 Remember that all of these motions take practice and patience.
 At first, you may not feel flexible or strong enough for all of them.
-However, it won’t be long, with some daily practice, before this routine is helping you start, end, or revitalize your day.
-Give these stretches a try to begin your journey to better breathing, posture, and lung capacity on top of working toward a healthier and more fit you.
+However, it won’t be long, with some daily practice, before this routine is helping you start, end or revitalize your day.
+Give these stretches a try to begin your journey to better breathing, posture and lung capacity on top of working toward a healthier and fitter you.

-If you want to improve your posture and get rid of that ugly texting neck almost instantly, then click here to check out the Forward Head Posture FIX program.
+If you want to improve your posture and get rid of that ugly texting neck almost instantly, then click here to check out the Forward Head Posture FIX program, here!